-Per tradition, we teach most of our classes “Mysore-style” — with hands-on adjustments as each student needs.
-To the extent possible, silence is maintained during class.
-On the last day of the practice week (normally Friday), we offer led class where students are verbally led through the Primary series of Ashtanga yoga.
+Per tradition, the majority of classes are conducted “Mysore-style” — students practice individually, in silence, with hands-on adjustments as each person needs.
+On the last day of the practice week (normally Friday), class is “led” — the Primary series of Ashtanga yoga is counted out, and all students practice together.
 In both types of class, beginning and experienced students practice side-by-side.

 George has practiced Ashtanga yoga since 1996, with numerous trips to Mysore for further study, including most recently in the summer of 2018.
 He has had the great privilege of studying under both Sri K. Pattabhi Jois and Guru Sharath Jois.
 He received authorization to teach Ashtanga Yoga from in 2004 and is currently a Level 2 Authorized Ashtanga teacher.